Combining Like Terms

 You probably don't keep bananas in your sock drawer or toothpaste on your bookshelf.
 If you do, we can recommend a good therapist.
-Aside from it being an awful hassle to run from the bookshelf to the bathroom sink every time you need to spit, the reason we don't do such things is because it makes sense to keep like things together.
+Aside from it being an awful hassle to run from the bookshelf to the bathroom sink every time you need to spit, the reason we don't do stuff like this is because it makes sense to keep like things together.
 Algebraic terms are no exception.

-A term in an expression has two parts: the constant part, also called the coefficient, where this word describes a term equally as efficiently as the word "constant," so it is "coefficient," and the variable part.
+A term in an expression has two parts: the constant part, also called the coefficient, and the variable part.
 Just as they sound, the constant part is the product of all the constants in the term, and the variable part is the product of all the variables in the term.
 If someone approaches you about Variable Life and Annuities, they probably want your help on an algebra problem.

 1. In the term 9x, the constant part, or coefficient, is 9 and the variable part is x.